saltstack/salt/doc/topics/tutorials/pillar.rst

     minions can be defined in pillar and then accessed inside sls formulas and template files.
 Arbitrary Data:
-    Pillar can contain any basic data structure, so a list of values, or a key/value store can be defined making it easy to iterate over a group of values in sls formulas
+    Pillar can contain any basic data structure in dictionary format, so a key/value store can be defined making it easy to iterate over a group of values in sls formulas.

 Pillar is therefore one of the most important systems when using Salt.
 This walkthrough is designed to get a simple Pillar up and running in a few minutes